HidayatRivai2020/camunda-7/camunda-modeler/7.21/README.md

 ## Event & Activity

-### Add Start Event
+### Add Object
-- Click on start event
+- Click on object
 - Context menu will open
-- Select the event shape
+- Select the activity shape
-- Set the start event properties
+- Update the name

 ### Change Event Name
 - Double click on event
 - A text box will open
 - Update the name in the text-box
 - `shift + Enter` to add line breaks

-### Add Activity
-- Click on object
-- Context menu will open
-- Select the activity shape
-- Update the name

 ### Change Object Type
 - Click on object